gramineproject/gramine/Documentation/devel/encfiles.rst

 Note that there is a special MHT node -- the root MHT node.
-It has the same representation inside the SGX enclave and on host storage as all other MHT nodes, but it is directly linked from the main data struct ``pf_handle`` via the ``root_mht_node`` field.
+It has the same representation inside the SGX enclave and on host storage as all other MHT nodes, but it is directly linked from the main data struct ``pf_context`` via the ``root_mht_node`` field.
 Also, the root MHT node's encryption key and MAC are stored directly in the encrypted header of the metadata node.
 The root MHT node starts to be used when the plaintext file size exceeds 3KB.

 Note that the root MHT node is kept in trusted enclave memory for the lifetime of the file handle (i.e. as long as the file is opened).
 This is in contrast to